TokenBrice/l2s-handbook/content/docs/integrations.md

 <div align="center">{{< figure src="/images/DEX/0x.png" >}}</div>

-0x is technically not a decentralized exchange per-se, but more like a network of order books (0xMesh).
+0x is technically not a decentralized exchange, but more like a network of order books (0xMesh).
 0x provides an easy infrastructure for decentralized exchanges to mutualize their order book on the Mesh, helping to solve the chicken & egg liquidity dilemma.

 - **[Official Website](https://0x.org/)**
 - **[Stats & Infos](https://0xtracker.com/)**